-- identify relevant 'end user' or consumer cohorts, recognising they can change over time.
-Service providers may also engage with consumer representative groups, retailers and industry bodies, or work with other service providers to support their interaction with identified groups of consumers. - prepare consultation plans and tailor engagement strategies to meet the needs of differing consumer groups - when a matter's complexity is hindering engagement, proactively build consumers' capacity to understand the issues, processes and potential impacts and outcomes of a decision - ensure that consumer cohorts can access sufficient information to understand and assess the substance of all issues relevant to the proposal.
-This would be likely to include the conditional release of confidential information.
+- acknowledge that consumer cohorts are not homogenous.
+There will be a range of consumer views and issues of concern within each group. - prepare consultation plans and tailor engagement strategies to meet the needs of differing consumer groups - when a matter's complexity is hindering engagement, proactively build consumers' capacity to understand the issues, processes and potential impacts and outcomes of a decision - ensure that consumers can access sufficient information to understand and assess the substance of all issues relevant to the proposal.
+This may include the conditional release of confidential information. - recognise adequate time and resources are necessary for all consumers to engage effectively - create opportunities to share expertise and information.
+Raw data and independent research commissioned by the service provider should be sufficiently open to scrutiny by consumers.
+An example is the publication of terms of reference, survey questions and final reports.